 Sustainable and resilient urbanization will become one of humanity’s grand challenges as the world’s urban population grows from about half of all people today to about two-thirds of all people by 2050.
 As we rise to meet this challenge, we have the opportunity to mitigate climate impact, build more equitable social and physical systems, and engage more people and communities economically.

 Designing for this urban future requires a multidisciplinary approach as the challenges we face are uncertain and will continue to grow in complexity.
 This will demand new collaborative models that cross fields, industries, and cities, and embrace holistic processes that engage communities in the development and deployment of urban technology.
 (Read more about why cities)

-Researchers working within the Urban Innovation Initiative study and build technology to help shape the future of urban environments.
-Expertise in design, hardware and software prototyping and deployment, and data analytics, is combined to target three application areas: climate change and related environmental effects on society; productivity and the economic health of cities; social equity and the health of people and their communities.
+Researchers working in Urban Innovation study and build technology to help shape the future of urban environments.
+Expertise in design, hardware and software prototyping and deployment, electrical engineering, biology, chemistry and social and data science, is combined to target three application areas: climate change and related environmental effects on society; productivity and the economic health of cities; social equity and the health of people and their communities.

 Environment: Car travel, air conditioning, and many other aspects of daily modern urban life, contribute to climate change.
 At the Urban Innovation Initiative, we strive to better measure, understand, and mitigate the impact of urban life on the environment.
 With Project Eclipse (opens in new tab) we are developing, deploying, and analyzing low cost environmental sensors for cities.
 We have also partnered with Azure to produce daily urban heat island indices (opens in new tab) for all major U.S. cities.